oils-for-unix/oils/yaks/README.md

 ## End Goal

-- `pea/py2_parse.py` (written in Python 3!) exports the CST format for our Python 2 code in ~300-400 ms.
+- `pea/pea_main.py` (written in Python 3!) exports Yaks for the ~40-50K lines
+  of Python 2 code in ~300-400 ms.
+- I think ASDL also needs to exports Yaks.
+  - so we can build a symbol table
 - `pea/pea.yaks` is compiled to C++.
 We use Ninja for that.
   - How long will a non-incremental build take?
 I think this should be like
     - 500 lines for the reader/front end,